dataandai/Second-pass-analysis-for-pruned-LLMs-using-Independent-Component-Analysis/README.md

 - `transformers.AutoModelForCausalLM`
 - `transformers.AutoTokenizer`

 The model is placed in `eval()` mode.

-No fine-tuning is performed.
+No fine-tuning is required for the scan.

 ### Step 2: Load calibration text

 Supported inputs:

-- Hugging Face dataset, such as `wikitext`
+- a Hugging Face dataset such as `wikitext`,
-- plain text file, one line per sample
+- a plain text file with one sample per line.

-The text is tokenized to fixed sequence length.
+Text is tokenized to a fixed sequence length.

 ### Step 3: Find target linear modules

 The scan targets `torch.nn.Linear` modules with names such as:

+- `q_proj`
+- `k_proj`
+- `v_proj`
-- `q_proj`, `k_proj`, `v_proj`, `o_proj`
+- `o_proj`
+- `gate_proj`
+- `up_proj`
-- `gate_proj`, `up_proj`, `down_proj`
+- `down_proj`
+- `fc1`
+- `fc2`
+- `c_fc`
-- `fc1`, `fc2`, `c_fc`, `c_proj`
+- `c_proj`

 Embedding layers and `lm_head` are skipped by default.

 ### Step 4: Collect activations

 Forward hooks collect input and output activations for each target module.

+To keep memory bounded:

+- token vectors are subsampled,
+- tensors are moved to CPU,
-To keep memory bounded, token vectors are subsampled and stored on CPU as `float32`.
+- activations are stored as `float32`.

 ### Step 5: Run ICA

 For each module:

 1. center activations,
-2. optionally reduce dimension using PCA for numerical stabilization,
+2. optionally apply PCA preprocessing for numerical stability,
 3. run `FastICA`,
 4. compute source activation magnitudes,
 5. compute component protection vectors.

-PCA here is only a numerical preprocessing step before ICA.
-It is not used as the pruning criterion.
+PCA here is only a preprocessing step before ICA.
+It is not the pruning criterion.

 ### Step 6: Score weights

-For each target module, compute a score matrix with the same shape as the weight matrix.
+For each target module, compute a score matrix with the same shape as the module weight matrix.

-Low-scoring nonzero weights are selected as proposed extra pruning candidates.
+Low-scoring currently nonzero weights are selected as proposed extra pruning candidates.

 ### Step 7: Save outputs

-The output directory contains:
+The output directory may contain:

 - `config.json`
 - `summary.csv`